-4. CONCLUSION AND FUTURE WORK
+4.CONCLUSION AND FUTURE WORK

-In this paper, we develop a CNN-based predictive model for auto dealership customer call intent prediction.
-Experimental results demonstrate that the CNN algorithm with sufficient training data generates state-of-the-art prediction performance.
-In the future, we are going to investigate other deep learning algorithms in intent prediction.
+In this paper, we train a CNN-based predictive model for auto dealership customer call intent prediction.
+Experimental results demonstrate that the CNN-based predictive model trained with sufficient training data generates exciting prediction performance.
+In the future, we are going to investigate other deep learning algorithms with attention mechanisms for intent prediction.